 Afternoon: Visit One of the Parks

-After a delicious lunch, you will likely be ready to spend your last afternoon in LA exploring some more.
+After a delicious lunch, you’ll likely be ready to spend your last afternoon of this 2 days in LA itinerary exploring some more.
 It’s time to get to your car and check out an amusement park like Universal Studios and Warner Bros, or the museum complex (practically an amusement park!!), the Getty Center.

 Universal Studios Theme Park

-After building a great studio (which went on to produce some of the biggest films ever), Universal Studios opened their doors to public tours in 1915.
-It features movie themed rides and roller coasters, including many well-known movies like King-Kong, Jurassic Park, Transformers, and Despicable Me.
+After building a great studio (which went on to produce some of the biggest films ever), Universal Studios opened its doors to public tours in 1915.
+It features movie-themed rides and roller coasters, including many well-known movies like King-Kong, Jurassic Park, Transformers, and Despicable Me.

 Warner Bros Studio Tour